 Navigate to the Dasset website, enter your email and a password, and click on the “Sign Up” button on the form on the homepage.
 You can then sign up for an account by providing:

 Your full name

 Don’t forget to activate 2-factor authentication on your account before you deposit any funds.

-Click on the “Deposit” link and deposit funds from your Canadian bank account.
-There are four ways you can make a deposit:
+Click on the “Deposit” link from your Dasset account dashboard.
+There are three ways you can make a deposit:

-When the funds have arrived in your account, click the “Buy” tab and choose Bitcoin Cash from the list of currencies.
-Click the “Buy Bitcoin Cash” link and enter the amount of BCH you want to buy and a dollar amount you want to spend.
+When the funds have arrived in your account, click the “Trade” tab at the top of the screen and choose Bitcoin Cash from the list of currencies that appears on the left side of the screen.
+Click the “Buy” button and, on the next screen, enter either the amount of BCH you want to buy or the amount of NZD you want to spend.